Vrilissia

-Vrilissia (Βριλήσσια) is a suburban town and a municipality of the North Athens regional unit, in the Attica region.
+Vrilissia (Βριλήσσια) is a suburban town and a municipality of the North Athens regional unit, in the Attica region of Greece.
 It is located in the Athens basin, at the southwestern foot of the Penteli Mountain.
-At the 2021 census, the municipality had 32,417 residents.
+According to the 2021 census, the municipality has 32,417 residents.

 Geography

 The administrative limits of the municipality extend from the Chalandri gully up to foothills of the Penteli, known as Patima and Koufos Hills.
 Vrilissia lies approximately 10 km north-east of the centre of the Greek capital and 5 km northwest of the city of Pallini, centre of East Attica.
 The area of the Vrilissia municipality is 3.856 km2.

 Among the municipality's features one notices the low rise profile with four apartment floors maximum at the center, while particularly high is also the rate of private gardens.
 The centre of the municipality is built up around the Analipseos Main Church (Jesus Christ's Ascension Church), while the commercial area mainly extends throughout the Penteli Avenue.
 The municipality is generally composed of residents among the median and upper income bands.

 The municipality is connected with all urban and suburban means of transport of Attica.
 The Athens northern beltway A6 motorway (Greece) and the short A621 motorway pass through the municipality.
 It is served by two commuter railway stations (Doukissis Plakentias station and Pentelis station) and a metro station (Doukissis Plakentias).
 Several (and relatively frequent) buses serve destinations to neighbouring suburbs as well as the centre of Athens.
 The main thoroughfare is Pentelis Avenue, which connects Vrilissia with Chalandri and central Athens.